 The complexity of the EIS is a key reason why the Corporate and Business Tax team at Mercer & Hole have developed a simple Enterprise Investment Scheme (EIS) Eligibility Flowchart.
 This takes business owners and entrepreneurs through a series of filter questions to provide an indication of whether the business will qualify for EIS relief.
 Whilst the flowchart cannot cover all relevant points relating to the complex legislation of the EIS, it does provide users with an efficient steer on their chances of qualification.

 The Mercer & Hole team have strong credentials when it comes to knowledge of the EIS.
-Jacqui has recently been awarded the EISA Diploma, joining Tax Partner, Cathy Corns as a member of EISA.
+Jacqui has recently been awarded the EISA Diploma as a member of EISA.